digital-blueprint/relay-core-bundle/docs/local_data.md

 #Local Data

-Local data provides a mechanism to extend entities by attributes which are not part of the entities default set of attributes.
+Local data provides a mechanism to extend resource entities by attributes which are not part of the entities default set of attributes.
 Local data can be added in custom entity (post-)event subscribers.

 ## Local Data requests

-Local data can be requested using the `includeLocal` parameter provided by entity GET operations.
+Local data can be requested using the `includeLocal` parameter provided by resource entity GET operations.
 The format is the following:

 ```php
 includeLocal=<ResourceName>.<attributeName>,...